 7. He promises consistency.

-He will never change.
-He has been the same through all the ages.
-He will not change His mind. (see #1) He is the same yesterday, today and forever.
+The Lord will never change.
+He has been the same through all the ages; He will not change His mind. (see #1) He is the same yesterday, today and forever.
 (Hebrews 13:8)

 He gives us every good and perfect gift, according to our needs (see #4), and He does not change like the shifting shadows (James 1:17).
 He can’t change.
 It would go against His very nature. (see #2)